Czech lands in the High Middle Ages: Gothic architecture in Bohemia

-During the reign of the last Premyslids, especially in the era of Wenceslas I, a new artistic style began to arrive in the provinces of Bohemia, which had originated in France and would become known as Gothic.
+During the reign of the last Přemyslids, especially in the era of Wenceslaus I, a new artistic style began to arrive in the provinces of Bohemia, which had originated in France and would become known as Gothic.
 Gothic architecture intended to illustrate the Christian desire for achieving the salvation of soul in the eternal kingdom of God, as the lines of Gothic cathedrals intentionally lead towards heaven and express the effort to overcome the material burden of the terrestrial world.
 Gothic symbols, including fashion, were characterized by elongating the proportions and emphasis on vertical lines.

 At first, Czech society did not have sufficient resources to build extensive Gothic cathedrals like those in the seats of bishoprics and archbishoprics in Western Europe.
 The introduction of basic elements of Gothic construction, such as a high-crowned arch, was gradual.
 The monastery in Prague is considered to be the most unified manifestation of Gothic architecture in Bohemia.
 Use of Gothic architecture in churches was an indication of deepening religiosity, as exemplified by Agnes of Bohemia, the founder of the order of the Knights of the Cross with the Red Star, and Zdislava Berka, a younger noblewoman working in Northern Bohemia, who cared for the ill and suffering.

 In secular society, the rise of the Gothic style was associated with court knight culture, exemplified in castles built by both royals (including Zvikov Castle and Bezděz Castle) and nobles (such as Michalovice Castle).
 Construction of stone houses in towns and fortifications was also according to the rules of Gothic construction.
 Gothic culture came to Bohemia from Germany.